Python Programming

 ['a', 'f']

-• Sometimes you not only want to modify the list but also want to save the original one.
-You can create a copy.
+• If you want to modify a list without changing the original, you can create a copy.

 •